Handling Contributions

 However, a new tax law adopted in 2004 requires extra documentation from your organization for donations of qualified vehicles (including automobiles, boats, and airplanes.

-For detailed instructions...look on the IRS website or purchase my book: Church Contributions in the Church Accounting Package.
+For detailed instructions...look on the IRS website and purchase my Donation Guidelines Package!

 Gifts: